 Essential Items to Keep in Your Car

 Modern cars are much safer than the models our parents or grandparents drove.
 The new technologies that have been incorporated not only reduce the risk of accidents, but also alert us to possible mechanical, electrical or electronic problems that the car may have.

-- Documentation.
-You should always carry your driver’s license, the vehicle’s logbook and the vehicle registration document, as well as your car insurance.
+- Documentation: You should always carry your driver’s license, the vehicle’s logbook and the vehicle registration document, as well as your Car insurance.

-- Tool kit.
-You don’t have to turn your car into a mechanic’s workshop, but you should at least carry a hydraulic jack in the boot that allows you to change the tire, some pliers to apply force, a set of Allen wrenches, a spanner and a medium-sized star screwdriver and another flat one in case you need to screw in anything that’s become loose.
+- Tool kit: You don’t have to turn your car into a mechanic’s workshop, but you should at least carry a hydraulic jack in the boot that allows you to change the tire.
+Add some pliers to apply force, a set of Allen wrenches, a spanner and a medium-sized star screwdriver and another flat one in case you need to screw in anything that’s become loose.
 An emergency hammer with a Stanley knife may also come in handy if you have to break the windows in the event of an accident or cut the seat belt if it gets stuck.

-- Jumper cables.
-If you have jumper cables on hand, you won’t be left stranded on the side of the road if the battery goes dead.
+- Jumper cables: If you have jumper cables on hand, you won’t be left stranded on the side of the road if the battery goes dead.
 If you want to go one step further, carry a portable battery with you so that you can jump-start the car on your own.

-- Work gloves.
-If your car breaks down, you’d better have some work gloves on.
+- Work gloves: If your car breaks down, you’d better have some work gloves on.
 Not only will they help you avoid getting your hands dirty, but they’ll also give you a better grip when working on the car and can even prevent dangerous cuts and injuries.

-- Water container.
-Carrying a small three-litre plastic jug is all you need.
+- Water container: Carrying a small three-litre plastic jug is all you need.
 You can use it to fill the windshield washer fluid tank, if you need to clean something or to wash your hands.
 It will also be very useful if you run out of fuel, since you can fill it up at the nearest petrol station.

-- Certified fire extinguisher.
-The chances of a fire starting with modern cars is low, but if a flammable material comes in contact with heat, combustion can occur.
+- Certified fire extinguisher: The chances of a fire starting with modern cars is low, but if a flammable material comes in contact with heat, combustion can occur.
 To prevent the fire from escalating, a small extinguisher will be more than enough.
-There are models that weigh 1 kg and are very practical to keep in your car.
+There are models that weigh 1kg and are very practical to keep in your car.